KAGAWA Shikki (Lacquerware)

 Kagawa lacquerware was established at the end of the Edo era (1600-1868) by the renowned lacquerer Tamakaji Zokoku, who used methods that combined traditional Japanese techniques with techniques from Thailand and China, including kinma and zonsei.

-These locally developed techniques have been handed down over the years and many of these characteristic pieces, which are referred to collectively as Kagawa lacquer ware, are being produced around Takamatsu.
-It is undoubtedly the country's top lacquer ware producer in terms of variety, producing everything from tables to display shelves to trays, coasters and candy bowls.
+These locally developed techniques have been handed down over the years, leading to the creation of many characteristic pieces, which are still produced today around Takamatsu.
+The area is the country's top lacquerware producer in terms of variety, producing everything from tables to display shelves to trays, coasters and candy bowls.

-Five different techniques are used in the making of this distinctive ware, namely kinma, goto-nuri, zonsei, choshitsu and zokoku-nuri.
-Whichever one is used, the tasteful character and sense of quality only increase with use and the passing of time, and serve to give this ware is distinctive coloring.
+The production of Kagawa lacquerware involves five techniques, namely, kinma, goto-nuri, zonsei, choshitsu and zokoku-nuri.
+Regardless of technique, the tasteful character and sense of quality only increase with use and the passage of time, which aid in the development of this style’s distinctive coloring.

 How to make

-The name Kinma, the most representative of Kagawa shikki techinques, it said to come from the name of a Thai plant.
-This method consists in applying several layers of lacquer, then engraving patterns and inlaying color lacquer into the engraved areas.
-In this unique method, the task of carving and embedding is repeated for each color of the vermilion lacquer and the yellow lacquer, and when embedding is competed, the surface is polished flat.
+The kinma technique, which is said to be named after a Thai plant, is the most representative of the Kagawa lacquerware techinques.
+It involves applying several layers of lacquer, then engraving patterns and inlaying color lacquer into the engraved areas.
+The process of engraving and inlaying is repeated for each layer of vermilion and yellow lacquer, and when competed, the surface is polished to a smooth finish.